 - Battery life per charge is relatively short

 - Has trouble going over thresholds higher than 3mm

 Last update on 2023-12-06 / Affiliate links / Images from Amazon Product Advertising API

 First, it has to learn that your home is the area you want to mop up.
 It may take 2-5 training runs before it finally makes perfect mapping of your area.

-If you want to, the m6 can use dry cleaning pads, but it is designed to be a mopping robot, cleaning your floors with water (or cleaning solution).
+If you want to, the Braava jet m6 can use dry cleaning pads, but it is designed to be a mopping robot, cleaning your floors with water (or a cleaning solution).
 You fill a tank onboard the robot, and it sprays water in front of it as it cleans, being careful not to get unnecessarily wet baseboards or obstacles.
 Unlike a vacuum, where one powerful pass is usually enough, you can instruct the Braava to pass over your entire floor anywhere from 1 to 5 times, depending on how sticky things have gotten.